Medicine and Surgery MBChB Graduate Entry Course

 • Reports

 At the beginning of each module, you’ll be given information on how and when you’ll be assessed for that particular area of study.
 You will receive feedback on each assessment within four weeks, so that you can learn from and build on what you have done.
 You’ll also be given feedback on any exams that you take.
-Should you fail an exam we will ensure that particularly detailed feedback is made available to you, enabling you to learn for the future.
+If you should fail an exam we will ensure that particularly detailed feedback is made available to enable you to learn for the future.

-As a Birmingham Medical School graduate, you will thrive in the workplace as you begin to apply your knowledge and skills in real life settings, to ensure that patients are cared for safely, effectively and with compassion.
+As a Birmingham Medical School graduate, you will thrive in the workplace as you to apply your knowledge and skills to ensure that patients are cared for safely, effectively and with compassion.

-Whether you have a clear idea of where your future aspirations lie or want to consider the broad range of opportunities available to you once you have a Birmingham degree, Birmingham Medical School and our outstanding Careers Network can help you to achieve your goal.
+Whether you have a clear idea of where your future aspirations lie or want to consider the broad range of opportunities available once you have a Birmingham degree, Birmingham Medical School and our outstanding Careers Network can help you achieve your goal.

 At the end of your undergraduate course you will receive your MBChB degree, which is a primary medical qualification (PMQ).
 Holding a PMQ entitles you to provisional registration with the General Medical Council, subject to its acceptance that there are no Fitness to Practise concerns that need consideration.
 Find out more about the General Medical Council registration and licensing.